huyng/datapad/docs/source/quickstart.rst

 Structured sequences
 ====================

-In nontrivial use-cases, `Sequences` are often made up of `Dictionaries`, `Lists`, or other container data types.
-Datapad provides a set functions in the :mod:`datapad.fields` module to work with these nested data types.
+In nontrivial use-cases, `Sequences` are often made up of `Dictionaries`, `Lists`, or other container data-types.
+Datapad provides a set of functions in the :mod:`datapad.fields` module to work with these nested data types.

 Combining this module along with  methods like :func:`datapad.Sequence.map` gives you a flexible and powerful framework for manipulating data sequences containing dictionaries and lists.